pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 This is not intended as a one-stop solution to a wide variety of data analysis problems, rather, it is intended as an educational exposition to show how moderation analysis works and how to conduct Bayesian parameter estimation in PyMC.
 This notebook focusses on observational methods and does not explore experimental interventions.

 Moderation analysis has been framed in a variety of ways:
-* Statistical approaches: It is entirely possible to approach moderation analysis from a purely statistical perspective.
+* Statistical: It is entirely possible to approach moderation analysis from a purely statistical perspective.
 In this approach we might build a linear model (for example) whose aim is purely to _describe_ the data we have while making no claims about causality.
 * Path analysis: This approach asserts that the variables in the model are causally related and is exemplified in {cite:t}`hayes2017introduction`, for example.
 This approach cannot be considered as 'fully causal' as it lacks a variety of the concepts present in the causal approach.
 * Causal inference: This approach builds upon the path analysis approach in that there is a claim of causal relationships between the variables.
 But it goes further in that there are additional causal concepts which can be brought to bear.